Best Home Sauna Under $500 in 2026

 - Thousands of positive Amazon reviews

-- Head stays outside — no full immersion
+- Head stays outside, no full immersion

-- Max 140°F — not as hot as cabin saunas
+- Max 140°F, not as hot as cabin saunas

 Smartmak Far Infrared Sauna Tent

 The Smartmak at $170 is the cheapest effective sauna you can buy.
-The machine-washable cotton fabric is a genuine advantage — easier to maintain than wipe-down PVC.
+The machine-washable cotton fabric is a genuine advantage, easier to maintain than wipe-down PVC.
 The included foot heating pad addresses the biggest tent sauna complaint (cold feet).
 At this price, you could buy a Smartmak AND a LifePro RejuvaWrap and still spend less than a single HigherDOSE blanket.

-- Under $200 — lowest entry price
+- Under $200, the lowest entry price

-- Machine washable — easy maintenance
+- Machine washable for easy maintenance

 - Foot heating pad for full-body warmth